-An Apprehension off the shores of İzmir … KiyiyaVuranInsanlik
+An apprehension off the shores of İzmir … KiyiyaVuranInsanlik

 I was recently on a sojourn in İzmir, a vibrant city on the western extremity of Anatolia.
-The city being the third most populous city in Turkey, shrouds on a collective feel of humanity, decorated with beautiful attractions such as historic sites, archeology museums and beautiful sea coasts.
+The city being the third most populous city in Turkey, shrouds on a collective feel of humanity, decorated with beautiful attractions such as historic sites, archaeology museums and beautiful sea coasts.

 The city lies on the coast of Aegean Sea, creating such a natural beauty that enjoys the Mediterranean climate.
 The coasts provide a commercial ground port as well as beaches for touristic attractions.
 Alaçati and Çesme were two of the beaches which I had the opportunity to see.